Daniel Roberts Psychodynamic Counselling and Psychotherapy

 Psychodynamic

 Short-term therapy can be helpful if you are unable to afford long-term therapy, have time constraints or have a specific goal in mind.
-I normally work with a 12-session model, however this can be tailored to match your circumstances.
+I normally recommend working for about 6 months, however this can be tailored to match your circumstances.
+The way of working is similar to long-term work, however I will generally try to find a common theme within the work, a difficulty you are trying to overcome and help understand some of the unconscious influences coming up in our work.